Romelu Lukaku: 2012–13: Loan to West Bromwich Albion

-2013–14 season: Loan to Everton
+2013–14: Loan to Everton

 On the final day of the summer 2013 transfer window, Lukaku joined Everton on a season-long loan.
 The striker made his début for the Toffees away to West Ham United on 21 September 2013, scoring the winning goal in a 3–2 victory for Everton.
 During the header, he had a collision with a West Ham defender and was taken off the pitch for some treatment.
 The physio had to tell him he had scored the winner.
 He scored twice on his home debut nine days later in a 3–2 win against Newcastle United, as well assisting Ross Barkley's goal.
 He then opened the scoring in a 3–1 defeat to Manchester City in the following match.
-He continued his impressive start at the club by netting the opening goal in a 2–0 win over Aston Villa, and then scored twice in the first Merseyside derby of the season as Everton drew 3–3 against Liverpool, with Lukaku stating afterwards it was the best experience he had had in his short career.
+He continued his impressive start at the club by netting the opening goal in a 2–0 win over Aston Villa, and then scored twice in the first Merseyside derby of the season, as Everton drew 3–3 against Liverpool, with Lukaku stating afterwards it was the best experience he had had in his short career.

-In January 2014, Lukaku was named by The Guardian as one of the ten most promising young players in Europe, but later in the month was taken off on a stretcher with an ankle ligament injury after Gareth Barry slipped and slid into the striker as he attempted to block Steven Gerrard's opening goal in the Merseyside derby against Liverpool.
+In January 2014, Lukaku was named by The Guardian as one of the ten most promising young players in Europe, but later in the month was taken off on a stretcher with an ankle ligament injury after Gareth Barry slipped and slid into the striker, as he attempted to block Steven Gerrard's opening goal in the Merseyside derby against Liverpool.
 Lukaku made his return from injury against West Ham in March 2014, scoring the only goal of the match on the 81st minute after coming on as a second-half substitute.
 On 6 April, he scored one goal and assisted another as Everton beat Arsenal 3–0 at Goodison Park to record a sixth consecutive Premier League win.
 His final goal for the loan period came on the last day of the season as he scored the second in a 2–0 win over Hull City.
-Lukaku found the net 15 times in 31 league matches to help Everton to fifth place with a club record of 72 Premier League points.
+Lukaku found the net 15 times in 31 league matches to help Everton to fifth place, with a club record of 72 Premier League points.